skit-ai/lute/README.md

 passing certain input.
 Knowing the types of inputs lets it pass the correct test data.

+### Node resolution

+References to specific node in the graph can be found by passing `NodeId` to the method `resolve_node`. `NodeId` can either be a `Node` object or a string (case sensitive) which can uniquely identify a node among all the options.
+The string is looked up for a match in the `name` and `id` of the node.
+In case a match is not found, or multiple matches are found, resolution fails with an error.

+### Subgraphs

+To extract a part of the graph, you need to pass the input and output nodes (using `NodeId`s or lists of those) to the `subgraph` method of graph.
+Since it returns a new graph with the same nodes referenced, it's better to call `.clone` on the original graph before doing this.

+> Cloning and sharing nodes might have unexpected consequences if there are
+> shared resource (like a subprocess initialized in a node) and we need to
+> confirm if these are really isolated.

 ## Sugars

 ### Porting eager functions